jediracer/Credit_Risk_Analysis/README.md

 	![Combination (Over and Under) Sampling](https://github.com/jediracer/Credit_Risk_Analysis/blob/main/images/Combination.png)

-	- The balanced accuracy for the Undersampling model is 62.56%, which is slightly higher than the Undersampling model.
+	- The balanced accuracy for the Combination (Over and Under) Sampling model is 62.56%, which is slightly higher than the Undersampling model.
 The precision matches the other models.
 However, the recall number is higher for the "high_risk" classification than the previous models but the lower for the "low_risk" classification.

 - Balanced Random Forest Classifier
 	- Balanced Random Forest Classifier Imbalanced Classification Report